mrcjkb/haskell-tools.nvim/README.md

 ### How to dynamically load different `haskell-language-server` settings per project

-By default, this plugin will look for a `hls.json` file in the project root directory, and attempt to load it.
+By default, this plugin will look for a `hls.json`[^2] file in the project root directory, and attempt to load it.
 If the file does not exist, or it can't be decoded, the `hls.default_settings` will be used.

+[^2]: `haskell-language-server` can [generate](https://haskell-language-server.readthedocs.io/en/latest/configuration.html#generic-plugin-configuration) such a file with the `generate-default-config` CLI argument.

 You can change this behaviour with the `hls.settings` config: